Keerthana1417/calculator/README.md

 ## Screenshot
 ![Screenshot (60)](https://github.com/Keerthana1417/calculator/assets/126092175/f10a6fa2-8931-4663-9d02-142bc33e79a8)

-## Project Structure
-Validation-form/

- #index.html        # The main HTML file
- #style.css         # The CSS file for styling
- #script.js         # The JavaScript file for functionality

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.